soundasleep/openclerk/INSTALL.md

            DirectoryIndex index.html index.php default.html default.php
            AllowOverride All
            Allow from All
+           ErrorDocument /404.php
         </Directory>

-4. Update `site/.htaccess` mod_rewrite rules if you are not running within a `/clerk` subfolder

-5. Create a new database and new user:
+5. Create a new MySQL database and new MySQL user:

         CREATE DATABASE openclerk;
         GRANT ALL ON openclerk.* to 'openclerk'@'localhost' IDENTIFIED BY 'password';